 For a few wonderful weeks, the beautiful fall colors of leaves are visible.
 Eventually the leaves are shed and the plant uses stored food to stay alive.
 In the spring the amount and intensity of light increases, chemical reactions in the plant increase in number, and new leaves develop, allowing more food to be made.

 Red cabbage juice is used in school science experiments because its color indicates whether a substance is an acid or a base.
 Its anthocyanin molecules are red in an acid and blue or green in a base.

 The poem below describes a tree losing its leaves in late fall.
 In the poem I imagine that plants and the elements of nature have consciousness, an idea that has supporters, although not amongst most scientists.

 Consciousness is a mysterious phenomenon that is still not understood.
 In general (although there are exceptions), scientists believe that consciousness is created by processes occurring in the brain.
 Once the brain ceases to function at death, the person's consciousness no longer exists.

 Some people have different ideas, however.
 One theory is that everything has consciousness—even the cells that make up the bodies of living things and the atoms that make up matter.
 Another is that there is one universal consciousness and that our brain accesses this consciousness during our lives.
 We may influence it just as it influences us.
 According to this view, consciousness is still present after our bodies die.

 The Four Seasons is a popular set of four violin concerti written by Anton Vivaldi around 1721.
 Each concerto represents a different season.
-"Autumn" celebrates fall scenes and activities.
+"Autumn" describes and celebrates some traditional activities of fall.
 The video below was recorded in the National Botanic Garden of Wales.

 Vivaldi's "Autumn" From The Four Seasons